hoangsonww/Moodify-Emotion-Music-App/README.md

 - Progressive Web App (PWA) features for offline support.
 - Admin panel for managing users, recommendations, and data analytics.

+<h2 id="-live-frontend-demo">🌐 Live Deployment</h2>

+The Moodify app is currently live and deployed on Vercel.
+You can access the live app using the following link: [Moodify](https://moodify-emotion-music-app.vercel.app/).

+Feel free to also visit the backend at [Moodify Backend API](https://moodify-emotion-music-app.onrender.com/).

+**Note:** The backend of Moodify is currently hosted with the **Free Tier** of Render, so it may take a few seconds to load initially.
+Additionally, it may spin down after a period of inactivity or high traffic, so please be patient if the backend takes a few seconds to respond.
+Also, the amount of memory allocated by Render is only 512MB with 0.5CPU, so the backend may run out of memory if there are too many requests at once, which may cause the server to restart.

 <h2 id="-technologies">🛠️ Technologies</h2>

 - **Frontend**: